Junger Mann im Anzug bereit für den internationalen Arbeitsmarkt

 10.

-Add country codes to phone numbers (+49) and add the country, not just the city.
+Include country codes for phone numbers (e.g., +49) and specify the country, not just the city.

 11.